Gradient Starvation: A Learning Proclivity in Neural Networks: Experiments

-We train a ResNet-50 model \citep{he2016deep} on this task.
-Table \ref{tab:celeba} summarizes the results and compares the performance of several methods.
-We choose the model with the best validation accuracy during training and for hyper-parameter search and report the results on a held-out test set.
-A model with the vanilla cross-entropy appears to generalize well on average but fails to generalize to the rarest group (blond male) which can be considered as out-of-distribution (OOD).
-On the other hand, our proposed spectral decoupling improves the performance more than double.
-It should be highlighted that for this task, we use a variant of spectral decoupling in which,

-is added to the original cross-entropy loss.
-The hyper-parameters $\lambda$ and $\gamma$ are tuned separately for each class (a total of four hyper-parameters).
-This variant of SD does provably decouple the dynamics but appears to perform better than the original SD in Eq. \ref{eq:spectral_decoupling} in this task.

-Other proposed methods presented in Table \ref{tab:celeba} also improve the performance of the worst group significantly.
-The recently proposed "Learning from failure" (LfF) \citep{nam2020learning} achieves comparable results to spectral decoupling, but it requires simultaneous training of two networks.
-One network distinguishes the bias, and the other uses the first network to "debias" the learning.
+Other proposed methods presented in Tab. \ref{tab:celeba} also show significant improvements on the performance of the worst group accuracy.
+The recently proposed ``Learning from failure'' (LfF) \citep{nam2020learning} achieves comparable results to SD, but it requires simultaneous training of two networks.
 Group DRO \citep{sagawa2019distributionally} is another successful method for this task.
-However, unlike spectral decoupling, Group DRO requires explicit information about the spuriously correlated attributes.
-In most practical tasks, information about the spurious correlations is not provided and in many cases, dependence on the spurious correlation goes unrecognized.
-Recall that it took three years for the psychologist, Oskar Pfungst, to realize that Clever Hans was not capable of doing any arithmetic.
+However, unlike SD, Group DRO requires explicit information about the spuriously correlated attributes.
+In most practical tasks, information about the spurious correlations is not provided and, dependence on the spurious correlation goes unrecognized.\footnote{Recall that it took 3 years for the psychologist, Oskar Pfungst, to realize that Clever Hans was not capable of doing any arithmetic.}